xxmathias/librepods/README.md

 You should have received a copy of the GNU Affero General Public License along with this program over [here](/LICENSE).
 If not, see <https://www.gnu.org/licenses/>.

+All trademarks, logos, and brand names are the property of their respective owners.
+Use of them does not imply any affiliation with or endorsement by them.
+All AirPods images, symbols, and the SF Pro font are the property of Apple Inc.